-Typically, the abstractive process is repeated multiple times until a related work section is complete. \citet{abura2020automatic} introduce an abstractive summarization approach to generate citation sentences in a single-reference setup.
-Their approach has been trained on the \textbf{ScisummNet} corpus with paper abstracts as inputs and citation sentences as outputs. \citet{li-etal-2022-corwa} further extend this idea to a multiple-reference setup, namely generating a paragraph of citation sentences from various cited papers.
-Their approach has been trained on the \textbf{CORWA} corpus to generate both citation and transition sentences.
-Additionally, instead of using paper abstracts as inputs, \citet{li2024cited} propose to retrieve relevant sentences from cited papers to generate citation sentences.
-More recently, works such as \citet{sahinuc-etal-2024-systematic} explore instruction promoting with \se{LLMs}, which is alternative to extractive and abstractive approaches, to generate citation sentences.
+Typically, the abstractive process is repeated until a related work section is complete. \citet{abura2020automatic} introduce an abstractive summarization approach to generate citation sentences in a single-reference setup.
+Their approach has been trained on the \textbf{ScisummNet} corpus~\cite{yasunaga2019scisummnet} with paper abstracts as inputs and citation sentences as outputs.
+Li et al.~\cite{li-etal-2022-corwa} further extend this idea to a multiple-reference setup, namely generating a paragraph of citation sentences from various cited papers.
+Their approach has been trained on the \textbf{CORWA} corpus~\cite{li-etal-2022-corwa} to generate both citation and transition sentences.
+Recently, several works have explored LLMs for related work generation.
+For instance, \citet{sahinuc-etal-2024-systematic} use instruction promoting with LLMs, an alternative to extractive and abstractive approaches, to generate citation sentences. \citet{martin2024shallow} employ a citation graph coupled with LLMs to produce a related work section. \citet{li2025explaining} use LLM prompting to extract features that capture relationships between citing and cited papers; these features are then composed into a new prompt that enables the LLM to generate a related work section. \citet{csahinucc2025expert} introduce a multi-turn evaluation framework for assessing the quality of AI-generated related work sections.
+The framework uses expert preferences to align with human judgment, and iteratively evaluates section drafts and generates natural-language feedback for revision.
 Overall, extractive approaches, while factual, often lack fluency and coherence.
 In contrast, abstractive approaches and instruction prompting, which are based on (large) language models, do not struggle with these issues, however, they suffer from factual errors, known as hallucination.